christopher5106/christopher5106.github.io/_posts/2018-10-20-course-three-natural-language-and-deep-learning.markdown

 Here is my course of deep learning in 5 days only!
 You might first check [Course 0: deep learning!](http://christopher5106.github.io/deep/learning/2018/10/20/course-zero-deep-learning.html), [Course 1: program deep learning!](http://christopher5106.github.io/deep/learning/2018/10/20/course-one-programming-deep-learning.html) and [course 2: build deep learning networks!](http://christopher5106.github.io/deep/learning/2018/10/20/course-two-build-deep-learning-networks.html) if you have not read them.

 In this article, I develop techniques for natural language.
+Tasks include text classification (finding the sentiment, positive or negative, the language, ...), segmentation (POS taging, Named Entities extraction ,...), translation, ... as in computer vision.

-While computer vision deals with **continuous** (pixel values) and **fixed-length** inputs (images, usually resized or cropped to a fixed dimension), natural language consists of **variable-length** sequences (words, sentences, paragraphs, documents) of **discrete** inputs, either characters or words, belonging to a fixed size dictionary (the alphabet or the vocabulary respectively), depending if we work at character level or word level.
+But, while computer vision deals with **continuous** (pixel values) and **fixed-length** inputs (images, usually resized or cropped to a fixed dimension), natural language consists of **variable-length** sequences (words, sentences, paragraphs, documents) of **discrete** inputs, either characters or words, belonging to a fixed size dictionary (the alphabet or the vocabulary respectively), depending if we work at character level or word level.

 There are two challenges to overcome :